nummacway/gb300-sf2000-tool/README.md

 - In the _Save_ menu of the UI editor, you can load `preview.xml` from the tool's directory.
 You can grab the current file from the repository (`Data` folder).
 If you didn't reorder, add or delete `<preview>`s, this will reload the currently-viewed preview.
 - In the _Keys_ tab, keys are shown with hex values.
 The original values are 16-bit LE, but only 1 byte is shown because the other is always 0.

+The User ROMs tab has a context menu for the list where you can save the list file created by the GB300 on the last boot.
+It's meant for developers only, but is accessible even outside of dev mode.

 ## Trivia

-There are 22485 entries in the tool's initial No-Intro database.
-The chance that all of these have different hashes ("birthday paradox") is around 94.3% <!--(2^32)!/((2^32)^22485*(2^32-22485)!)--> There is actually one duplicate game, but that one is an SMS game released for the MD with just a physical adapter, but still exactly the same ROM.
+There are 22879 entries in the tool's initial No-Intro database.
+The chance that all of these have different hashes ("birthday paradox") is around 94.1% <!--(2^32)!/((2^32)^22879*(2^32-22879)!)--> There is actually one duplicate game, but that one is an SMS game released for the MD with just a physical adapter, but still exactly the same ROM.
 In A5200, one identical file is listed twice inside only one game.

 Fun Facts about making the live previews:
 - To not promote even more downloading of commercial games, the sample screenshot for "Download ROMs" contains one free homebrew ROM for each of the 8 supported systems.
 All ROMs were considered the best on their respective systems according to various sources.
 I took considerable time to create this list, leading to delays in publishing thsi tool.
 You should give all of these ROMs a try.
 - The three screenshots used in the samples are the most memorable situations (or memes) I recalled when thinking about ROMs.

+The BPS support was added because I wanted to patch Pokémon Crystal into Pokémon Prism myself.
+When I finished my work, I noticed that the patch was in BSP format rather than BPS.
+BSP seems way more advanced than BPS as it can even upgrade battery saves.

+v1.0-rc2's title bar reads "v1.0", so the actual v1.0 is called "v1.0-final".

 ## Changelog

-### v1.0
+### v1.0-final (13 Jul 2024)

+- Added enabling FDS support
-- Add save state support
+- Added support for the FDS key mappings
-- Add changing `.nfc` to `.nes`.
+- BIOS check now checks if stock FDS and VTxx support has been enabled in GB300 Tool
+- Fixed BIOS status for Gambatte and TGB always assuming multicore 0.1.x (it can now detect if the cores have been swapped)
+- _Check All_ button in stock ROM tabs now unchecks (removes) missing files
+- _Duplicate as multicore..._ can now duplicate multicore for use with another emulator (note that you can select stock emulators too)
+- Added save state data support (save state list context menu)<br>Note: This feature is likely to not work because you will need the same emulator and probably even the same CPU architecture.
+One instance where these features do work is multicore core `pokem` and PokeMini on Windows.
+- Incorporated osaka's most recent VTxx patch and removed his previous workarounds<br>Note: If you previously had his patches enabled, enabling the new patch will overwrite the old one.
+- Removed old VT02/VT03 workarounds, as these are no longer necessary with osaka's new patch.
+Just make sure your VTxx ROM has the `.nfc` extension and your ROM will work right away.
+You can even play headerless VT03.
+- Renaming files no longer writes `favorites.bin` and `history.bin` for no reason
+- Added mass importing ROM thumbnail images (context menu)
+- Added changing the extension between `.nfc` (wiseemu/libvrt) and `.nes` (FCEUmm) for ROMs inside compressed files<br>Note: `.nes` has better compatibility for actual FC/NES, whereas wiseemu/libvrt has a little support for Famiclones.
+You can swap process all `.zfc` files in `FC` at ones (BIOS tab; `.nfc` to `.nes` only) or any qualifying file individually (ROM details' Rename menu; both directions)
-- Incorporate more VTxx support
+- Added beat support (BPS)
-- Complete this file (screenshots!)
+- Added one more No-Intro database:<br>&#8199;(31) Nintendo - Famicom Disk System<br>Note: I'm not sure if the checksums match the commonly-used ROMs' format, as my examples are listed as Third Party Modification and therefore not included in the file.

 ### v1.0-rc2 (15 Jun 2024)